Exclusive: Tesla CEO threatens firings after dismal China sales - sources

 Tesla sold about 120 cars in China last month, one of the sources told Reuters, well below the company’s aggressive targets.
 Musk has previously said he expected China sales could rival those in the United States as early as 2015.

-The sources, who spoke to Reuters over the past two weeks, were not willing to speak for attribution because of the sensitivity of the matter.
+The persons, who spoke to Reuters over the past two weeks, were not willing to talk for attribution because of the sensitivity of the matter.

 Tesla shares slumped 7 percent on Jan.
 13 after Musk said China sales were “unexpectedly weak” during the fourth quarter.
 “We’ll fix the China issue and be in pretty good shape probably in the middle of the year,” Musk added at the time.